The GOP’s Double Standard

 Idaho Sen. Larry Craig’s arrest and subsequent guilty plea for soliciting sex in a Minneapolis airport public restroom continues to dominate the airwaves and the blogosphere.
 As the discussions and reactions continue to unfold, I’ve noticed a very significant double standard taking shape.

 Now I know that a few in the gay community want to try to paint Sen. Craig as a victim of police entrapment in an operation presumably designed to single out gay men while somehow excluding straight people.
-But complaining about this being a double standard ignore the obvious: straight people generally don’t use public restrooms.
+But complaining about this being a double standard ignore the obvious: straight people generally don’t use public restrooms, at least not for that purpose.
 They may use airplanes (mile high club, anyone?), parks, beaches, roadsides, and drive-in theaters, and they sometimes get busted when police receive complaints about it.
 But straight couples generally don’t use gender-segregated restrooms, for obvious practical reasons.

 And while I’m well aware of the history of overly-aggressive police campaigns that have targeted gay people in more private settings or for more innocuous behavior, let’s not forget another key point.
 This was a public men’s room at a public airport visited by members of the public.
 There’s nothing private about it.